PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 already-computed one-counter mappings changed and focused runtime tests cover all owners.
 Commit and push this unit.
 Start the next unit with a fresh characterize-first audit and never create, update, or reopen a pull request.

+## Post-SiNet ReLU/Split result characterization

+The next bounded-store unit contains the three top-level ReLU/Split results between `_post_sinet_qkv_attention_results` and `_post_sinet_mix_attention_stats`.
+All-Split-output propagation, Split/Conv/ReLU/Concat propagation, and Split/Conv/Concat bridge cleanup each return one integer counter, receive `session.layout_state`, and have no result consumer.

+The existing ReLU/Split/Conv/Concat result module now has a strict expected-failure contract for their exact `cleanup.post_sinet.*` records, owner expressions, adjacency, outer boundaries, and absence of loads.
+No production source changed.

+The related baseline is `72 passed in 1.20s`.
+Re-run the five focused modules and expect one additional strict xfail, then run targeted Ruff, bytecode compilation, and whitespace validation.
+Commit and push characterization first.
+Implementation must change only the three destinations, move the store from 121 to 124 records, preserve the QKV composite and mix-attention result, run sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.